-All choir members receive regular free in-house training from one of our three expert singing teachers – David Lowe, Elaine Pearce and Kate Symonds-Joy – or can obtain a financial subsidy for an external teacher.
+All choir members and organ scholars receive regular free in-house training from one of our expert singing teachers – David Lowe and Kate Symonds-Joy.

-Each choir member is encouraged to develop their voice as a member of the choir as guided by their teacher.
+Each choir member is encouraged to develop their voice as guided by their teacher.
 Some singers stay with the same teacher throughout their time at Caius, but change is often possible between years.

 David was a Choral Scholar at King’s College and studied singing at the Royal College of Music.
 Alongside his busy professional singing life he has developed a role as a conductor.
 He is a Director of the Cambridge University Chamber Choir, was the Associate Conductor of the Oxford Bach Choir and was Master of the Music of Norwich Cathedral from 2007-2011.
 He teaches singing to the Choristers at St John’s College.